-Cascades of Change to Inclusive Leadership and Respectful Engagement
+Cascades of Change: Inclusive Leadership and Respectful Engagement

-The Cascades of Change to Inclusive Leadership and Respectful Engagement is a new self-paced program for UBC staff and faculty.
+Cascades of Change: Inclusive Leadership and Respectful Engagement is a new self-paced program for UBC staff and faculty.
 This program engages participants in two simultaneous streams of learning—Anti-Oppression and Indigeneity—to equip them with the comprehensive tools required for inclusive leadership and respectful engagement.

-It offers 25 hours of hands-on learning, following completion of prerequisite Canvas courses.
-Upon completion, participants will earn certificate in both Anti-Oppression and Indigeneity.
+It offers 25 hours of hands-on learning, following the completion of prerequisite Canvas courses.
+Upon completion, participants will earn a certificate in both Anti-Oppression and Indigeneity.

 Grounded in the Strategic Plans of Three Faculties